olincollege/pie-2022-03/barbot/_pages/firmware.md

 ![Entering Maintainance Mode](/pie-2022-03/barbot/images/f_fsm_mmh.jpg)
 _Figure 6: Display as the system transitions from user mode to maintainance mode._

+In order to enter the Maintainence mode, the user must hit the reset button while the barbot is in its idle mode.
+The purpose of the maintainace mode is to allow a Barbot owner to both set the liquids to the tip of the pump, and to run clean operations whenever changing out the liquids.
+For the purpose of the code, our idle state in maintainance mode is "disabled", as in 'not enabled', as in, waiting for an instruction.
 ```
 case SETUP:
       switch(curr_state){